ECSaputra/afconverge/README.md

     - [RERconverge](https://github.com/nclark-lab/RERconverge)

-After cloning this Github repository to your machine, add the path to the `afconverge` folder to both the PATH and PYTHONPATH variables:
+After cloning this Github repository to your machine, add the path to the `afconverge` folder to both the PATH and PYTHONPATH variables in `.bashrc`:

 ```